Documenting the eruptions of Hawaii’s Kilauea, the world’s most active volcano for over 30 years.

-High Definition video production services and stock footage available.
+High Definition stock footage and video production services available.

 Stock Footage Library

 While working at KMGH and KCNC in Denver, Mick Kalber was given an Iris award, two Emmys, and the NPPA’s “Press Photographer of the Year.”
-His work on “VolcanoScapes,” a series of programs documenting the on-going eruption of the world’s most active volcano, has earned him dozens of national and international honors.
+His work on “VolcanoScapes,” a series of programs documenting the on-going eruption of Kilauea, has earned him dozens of national and international honors.
+Mick currently documents the current east rift zone eruption weekly.

 The latest in the “VolcanoScapes” documentary series, “Dancing with the Goddess” takes us into a new world of respect, wisdom and awe for one of the most amazing creations anywhere… the birth of the earth!
 Hawaiian volcanoes fascinate us… halaus chant and dance in honor of Pele, the Goddess of Fire and Volcanoes; many others “dance” with the Goddess in a variety of other ways.
 Photographers, tour guides, artists, scientists, poets and musicians are all influenced by Pele’s magnificent manifestations… and all these interactions can be considered hula.